rvhonorato/get-up-timer/README.md

 ## Motivation

-I often lose track of time and forget to take breaks, so I wrote this daemon to keep track of my activity and remind me when its time to take a break! (:
+I often lose track of time and forget to take breaks, so I spent way too much time writing this daemon to keep track of my activity and remind me when its time to take a break! (:

 Instead of checking for activity indirectly I decided to just use the `/dev/input/by-id` interface to measure activity directly.
 This daemon can identify mouse and keyboard devices so it should be compatible anywhere (at least on Linux).